morpho-org/pre-liquidation/certora/README.md

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.

+The [`certora/helpers`](helpers) folder contains helper contracts that enable the verification of PreLiquidation.
+Notably, this allows handling the fact that library functions should be called from a contract to be verified independently.

 ## TODO

 - [ ] Provide an overview of the specification.